| Questions About Right To Know Fee Assessment Program | ||

 In 1986, the Legislature passed the Worker and Community Right to Know Act.
 The Act mandated the state to establish a comprehensive program for disclosing information about hazardous substances in the workplace and the community.
 The program provides a process and procedure for residents to gain access to this information and is funded through fee assessments to employers.
-The Department of Labor and Industries administers this under the Washington Administrative Code, WAC 296-800-170, Employer Chemical Hazard Communication.
+The Department of Labor & Industries administers this under the Washington Administrative Code, Chapter 296-901, WAC, Hazard Communication.

 The collected fees support the Worker and Community Right to Know Program managed by the Department of Labor & Industries and Department of Ecology.
 The collected fees provide:

-related to state regulations and information on hazardous
+to state regulations and information on hazardous substances in the

-Programs from the Department of Labor and Industries.
+Programs from the Department of Labor & Industries.

 Fees are assessed to industries designated by the Legislature who reported